Consensas/information-passport/docs/ValidationProposal.md

 Although the system described here is mainly about Vaccination Passports, it obviously can be applied to other credential types.

+## TL;DR

+We describe business rules using MongoDB-like queries running against normalized Verifiable Credentials.

 ## Baseline

 This system assumes that all claims are JSON-like data in "document" format.
-By documents, we mean basically a de-normalized hierarchical database record, in the sense that NoSQL databases like MongoDB do.
+By documents, we mean basically a de-normalized hierarchical database record, in the sense that NoSQL databases [like MongoDB do](https://docs.mongodb.com/manual/core/document/).

 Note that this is unlikely to work well with "graph" type structures such as RDF triples or FHIR objects, unless a pre-processing